 Lake Louise departures require a minimum of 7 days advance notice.

 What's the difference with the other ice bubble tours?

-The Crescent Falls + Ice Bubbles tour includes similar afternoon stops on Abraham Lake but with a less strenuous morning walk.
+The Crescent Falls + Ice Bubbles tour includes similar afternoon ice walk on Abraham Lake but with a less strenuous morning walk.

-The half day Ice Bubbles tour includes similar stops to the afternoon portion of this tour.
+The half day Ice Bubbles tour includes a similar ice walk to the afternoon portion of this tour.

 The Siffleur Falls Winter Hike is a great option for those looking for a more active adventure while still getting a chance to see the bubbles on a shorter ice walk.

 What's the group size?